Deforestation in Brazil: Indigenous people

-tenure-secure indigenous lands have low deforestation rates, they help to reduce GHG emissions, control erosion and flooding by anchoring soil, and provide a suite of other local, regional and global “ecosystem services.”
+tenure-secure indigenous lands have low deforestation rates, they help to reduce GHG emissions, control erosion and flooding by anchoring soil, and provide a suite of other local, regional and global "ecosystem services."

 However, many of these communities find themselves on the front lines of the deforestation crisis, and their lives and livelihoods threatened.

 On March 30, 2020, land defender Zezico Guajajara's body was found near his village.
 Zezico was a member of the protected Guajajara Tribe in the Amazon who started the Guardians of the Forest in 2012.

+The Yanomami people, one of the largest Indigenous groups in Brazil, have seen their lands increasingly threatened by illegal deforestation and mining activities.
+Satellite data shows over 2,000 hectares of their land have been deforested for illegal gold mining between 2019 and 2022.

 Land degradation

 Deforestation for the export of timber removes valuable protection for the soils in a dynamic ecosystem; thus regions are prone to desertification and silting of river banks as rivers become clogged with eroded soils in sparse areas.
 If too much timber is cut, soil that once had sufficient cover can get baked and dry out in the sun, leading to erosion and degradation of soil fertility; this means farmers cannot profit from their land even after clearing it.
 According to the United Nations Environmental Programme (UNEP) in 1977, deforestation is a major cause of desertification and in 1980 threatened 35% of the world's land surface and 20% of the world's population.

+From 2003-2019, carbon losses due to soil erosion from land degradation have increased in the Brazilian Amazon.
+In this time frame, carbon loss totaled 3,042 MtC.
+Degradation has accounted for 44% of carbon losses with 56% coming from deforestation.
+Activities like logging, fire, mining and oil extraction have led to increased numbers in the area.
+These combined effects have hindered forests' ability to absorb carbon.
+For Brazil, it is important to reduce standing pressure on standing forests, which is where tree species and plants compete for light, air, water and nutrients.
+They need to create financial mechanisms to help landowners incentivize conservation of forests on private lands.
+A mechanism could be established under Brazil's Forest Code with the environmental reserve quotas.
+The Brazilian Forest Code requires landowners in the Amazon to maintain 35 to 80 percent of their property under native vegetation.